miltonlaufer/reactiveframeworkjs/README.md

 Component: js/multiSelect.js

+Examples:
+* test.1.html: simple example of how to bind states (you can see it working [here](https://www.miltonlaufer.com.ar/reactiveframeworkjs/test.1.html))
-Examples: index.html (you can see it working [here](https://www.miltonlaufer.com.ar/reactiveframeworkjs)  )
+* index.html (you can see it working [here](https://www.miltonlaufer.com.ar/reactiveframeworkjs))

 This is how the component looks like: